-Challenge number Detail of challenge 1 Engagement in teacher questioning and classroom discussions - this could be due to poorer previous academic outcomes, disruptions to learning due to attendance, both of which impact on students' confidence and/or ability to access the curriculum.
-2 Organisation - this could mean students are less likely to be fully equipped for learning, on time, complete homework, have lower attendance or meet deadlines.
+Challenge number Detail of challenge 1 Engagement in learning - this could be due to poorer previous academic outcomes (including poor literacy).
+This is also compounded by a lack of parental engagement which leads to less value being placed on the importance of school, poor resilience and lack of aspirations.
+2 Attendance - for our Pupil Premium students, attendance is a barrier to learning and causes a disruption to learning which in turn impacts on confidence.
 3 Cultural Capital - for some students, the accumulation of knowledge, behaviours, and skills that a student can draw upon and which demonstrates their cultural awareness, knowledge and competence might be more limited than for our less disadvantaged students.
-4 Resilience and emotional well-being - for some students, prior lower outcomes lead to lack of confidence and, in turn resilience in lessons.
-This can also lead to a lack of aspiration.